jayasurya17/police-stop-outcome/final_report.md

 Due to the recent police activity and call for police reform over the past few months, we want to predict the outcome of a police stop based on a variety of attributes.
 We thought of the idea based on recent events around police reform and wanted to implement some way to see what happens and what will happen at a police stop.
 We want to look into what factors are reported for a police stop and see what will be the most important when predicting the stop_outcome.

+We aimed to use four different models: random forest, decision tree, logistic regression, and k nearest neighbors.
+We wanted to compare how each model would perform against each other and which would be the best to predict the stop_outcome.
+Each model went through similar approaches when it came to testing like removing each column to see which column proved to be important in the prediction.

 # Experiments/Analysis

 We decided to run the dataset on four different models, Random Forest, Decision Tree, K Nearest Neighbors, and Logistic Regression, to see how the models will perform.
 We also wanted to find some other details like which column is most important to predict the stop_outcome, how number of iterations affect Logistic Regression and if different depths on Decision Tree would make a difference.